ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 For this simple HA setup, we use 9 computers in total, which are listed in the image above according to their role and affiliation.
 Each computer has just one network card.
-The RAM size and number of CPUs is adapted to its respective function:
+The RAM size and number of CPUs was chosen according to the computer's function:

 * Etcd
   * CPU: 2